benjaminykim/python_data_science_tutorial/Setup Tutorial.md

 * `curl https://raw.githubusercontent.com/benjaminykim/dev_tut/master/.tmux.conf -o .tmux.conf -s`

 To see what instructions lie inside of this file, run the command `cat .tmux.conf` in order to peek inside.
 Read through the output of that command.

+Make sure you restart your terminal in order to source the .tmux.conf file.

 **here are some .tmux.conf specific commands**